zamzameir/iiumcgpa/README.md

   - Once you've filled in all the necessary details, hit the calculate button.
 Watch as the magic happens!

 `5.Discover Your Status`:
-  - Your updated CGPA, overall credit hours, and academic standing will be displayed.
+  - Your updated GPA, CGPA, status and remarks for academic standing will be displayed.
 Get insights into your academic performance and potential improvements.

   <p align="center" width="100%">
     <img width="33%" src="https://github.com/zamzameir/iiumcgpa/blob/master/images/guide3.png">